 Read More → Great Places to Eat in Colonial Williamsburg

-Christiana Campbell’s, which apparently was once a favorite spot of George Washington, is only open for dinner, and I strongly recommend making reservations especially if you are planning your trip for during busy season.
-Christiana’s Campbell’s offers a three-course meal plus their delicious sweet potato loaf.
-The price of the meal is based on your entrée selection.
+Christiana Campbell’s, which apparently was once a favorite spot of George Washington, is only open for dinner, and I strongly recommend making reservations especially if you are planning your trip for during the busy season.

 For the record, the sweet potato loaf was one of the best things I have ever put in my mouth, and because my gluten-free hubby couldn’t have any I got it all to myself.
 Bliss.